 See this example on YouTube at the Radian / Viewer - View an ESRI ADF File Showing Yosemite video.
 This topic has been updated, but the video does not incorporate the latest improvements in Manifold.
 The video is still useful.

 As discussed in the ESRI ADF topic we use File - Import to import the ADF by opening the hdr.adf file that is in the folder containing the ADF files for Yosemite.

-We undock the Contents pane by Shift-clicking the name tab for the pane.
+We undock the Style pane by Shift-clicking the name tab for the pane.